thirawat27/QBasic-Nexus/README.md

 ## 🚀 Getting Started

-1.  **Install QB64**: If you haven't already, download and install QB64 from [qb64.org](https://qb64.org).
+1.  **Install QB64**: If you haven't already, download and install QB64 from [https://qb64.com/](https://qb64.com/).
 2.  **Install this Extension**: Find "QBasic Nexus" in the VS Code Marketplace and install it.
 3.  **Compiler Path Configuration (If Needed)**:
-    *   On first activation, the extension will try to auto-detect your QB64 installation.
+    *   On first activation (or if the path is not set), the extension will try to auto-detect your QB64 installation.
-    *   If successful, and you confirm, the path will be saved in your settings.
+    *   If successful, and you confirm by clicking "Yes, use this path" in the notification, the path will be saved in your global settings.
     *   If auto-detection fails, or you prefer to set it manually:
         1. Open VS Code Settings (`Ctrl+,` or `Cmd+,`).
         2. Search for `QBasic Nexus Compiler Path`.